 You can buy it at the car hire desk.
 This is normally more expensive, with a typical price running from US$15 - US$30 per day.

-You can buy an independent policy from an insurer - such policies are available through the MoneyMaxim collision damage waiver service.
+You can buy an independent policy from an insurer.
+Policies are available through the MoneyMaxim collision damage waiver service.
 These tend to cost around £5 - £8 a day, or an annual policy can be bought for around £40 per year.

 Collision Damage Waiver policies bought from the car rental desk may also cover theft, vandalism and the a loss of use fee charged by the rental firm if they cannot hire the car out after you have returned it to them due to damage.